Skip to main content

 • Service issues (product problems, shipping delays)

-If most of your chargebacks are not true fraud, a fraud tool will not fix your problem.
+If most of them aren't true fraud, a fraud tool won't fix your problem.
 You might need:

 • Better billing descriptors (for recognition issues)